DatavenueLiveObjects/tableau-getting-started/README.md

 *	install the needed tools
 *	adapt the Tableau web data connector template with Live Objects and the Android simulator data model
 *	use the web data connector with Tableau Desktop

+If you want to have a quick preview of the result of this tutorial:
+*	install the *free trial version* of Tableau Desktop at https://www.tableau.com/products/trial
+*	download LoDash2.twbx in this Git and open if with Tableau